mjkramer/LArRecoND/README.md

 define the variable names used for the unique and local MC truth matching IDs.
 The unique IDs are used internally by Pandora's
 Hierarchy Tools while the local ones are used by the CAF truth matching.
 A map is used to retrieve the local ID values given the unique ID numbers.
-If these MC ID variable names are not provided, then only the unique MC IDs are used (the local IDs are set equal to them), meaning that the CAF truth matching will only use primary MC particles and not secondaries.
+If these MC ID variable names are not provided, then only the unique MC IDs are used (the local IDs are set equal to them), meaning that the CAF truth matching will be incomplete.

 The xml settings files [PandoraSettings_LArRecoND_ThreeD.xml](settings/PandoraSettings_LArRecoND_ThreeD.xml) and [PandoraSettings_LArRecoND_ThreeD_DLVtx.xml](settings/PandoraSettings_LArRecoND_ThreeD_DLVtx.xml) contain